DS-Shahina/DS-Shahina/README.md

 #### About my interest,

-Got addiction in learning Statistics (not again after schoolong but for Data Science), Machine Learning and Python.
+Got addiction in learning Statistics (not again after school but for Data Science), Machine Learning and Python.

 #### About my hobbies,